 These settings are only for basic wireless parameters.
-For advanced settings, please refer to Section 4.7: "Wireless".
+For advanced settings, please refer to 4.7 Wireless.

 4. Click the Next button.
-You will then see the Finish page.

-Because there are something changed on the Wireless page, you will see the Finish page as shown in Figure 3-13.
-Click the Reboot button to make your wireless configuration to take effect and finish the Quick Setup.
+You will see the page as shown in Figure 3-12.
+Please click the Reboot/Finish button to make your configuration take effect and finish the Quick Setup.